 Basically, this means that whenever you agree to text with someone, you are simultaneously agreeing to give this person the power to ruin your entire day – because at any point in your texting, they might choose to not respond!
 Ouch!

-This is especially hurtful if you wind up checking their social media – and seeing that they’re doing something fun – without you!
+This is especially hurtful if you wind up checking their social media – and see that they’re doing something fun – without you!

 Plus, if you have an iPhone, you can actually see when the other person reads your text – and know they are purposefully choosing to not answer you.